wwidea/feedbacker/README.md

 -----------

 Feedbacker assumes that you're using...

 *  At least Rails 3.1.3
 *  The Rails Asset Pipeline
 *  Jquery
+*  and probably some other things that we've failed to mention.

 Installation
 ------------